lorenzofox3/lorenzofox/posts/lets-build-a-framework-part-2.md

 JSX, algebraic effects, higher order components, hooks, isomorphic components, Suspense, SSR, Tailwind, css in js, signals and so on.
 [Landing pages now can weight 13MB of Javascript](https://tonsky.me/blog/js-bloat/) and I don't think this is valuable to the end user.

 Building a UI framework is not difficult anymore and if your organisation has the resources to do it, it would be bold but might worth the investment.

+For the record, with a toy framework like the one we built, I was able to build a [somewhat complex single page app](https://www.youtube.com/watch?v=clpY08fA0qs) with little effort and with a whole javascript bundle whose size is not even the size of the aforementioned frameworks alone.